John Fuller of Newton Descended from the Vikings

 Lavenham, Suffolk, England

 of Watertown, Massachusetts, New England in 1631.
 After his mother died, Simon received a small farm in Newton from John Fuller and after Simon died in 1678, John penned a letter to the Probation court wherein he stated that he had lent Simon the land for Simon’s lifetime.
 The land in question was part of John’s deeded land and no sale document had been issued.
 However, the issue was the subject of two court cases and part of Massachusetts history.
-That letter and the description of the arrangement leads us to believe that John knew Simon from Lavenham very well as he would not have made such an arrangement with a stranger.
-We did not find any reference of this fact in the two court cases, however this gives us a link between John and Lavenham other than the fact that his wife was from Lavenham.
-More………did John Fuller know Simon Onge
+That letter and the description of the arrangement leads us to believe that John knew Simon very well as he would not have made such an arrangement with a stranger.
+We did not find any reference of this fact in the two court cases.
+More………Who was Simon Onge

 Who was James Fuller of Lavenham